 We'll use experience from our own lives to help illustrate smothering better.
 When we started dating, things were so great - for a while.
 I carried some insecurities with me into our relationship because of the issues I had had with previous girlfriends.
 I was always (and I mean always) asking Heather how she was doing, was she okay, did she need anything.
 Heather went on a vacation to Thailand with her family for about 10 days and I called her every single day.
 This was also the time before we had cell phones, so I'm talking about calling LONG DISTANCE to THAILAND at least 10 times.
 My phone bill was over $400!
 This was a lot for Heather to take in; we'd only been dating for a couple of months at this point.
 Shortly after this vacation, my behavior escalated and Heather broke up with me.
 She was feeling smothered and overwhelmed by this relationship.
 It was way too much for her, this early on.

 Now - what did Heather do wrong here?
 She NEVER told me how she felt.
 She never told me that she felt smothered.
 We never talked about why this was happening.
 Instead, she shut down, and gave me answers like "I'm fine", "I'm just tired", "I don't feel good today", and then she was ornery and annoyed and finally broke it off.
 She thought I should just know that I was driving her crazy; I should know that my actions were smothering.
 But what I was doing, was feeding into my insecurities and acting desperate.
 As I sensed Heather withdrawing from the relationship, I doubled down my desperate acts and made things worse.

 Obviously we worked things out and after about 6 months apart, we got back together.
 Did all of those issues go away right away?
 NO. But we learned better how to deal with them.

-This information is simply for consideration and not intended to serve as clinical advice.
-If you find yourself in a similar predicament, I encourage you to seek professional guidance from a pastor, counselor or psychologist.
+This information is simply for consideration and is not intended to serve as clinical advice.
+If you find yourself in a similar predicament, I encourage you to seek professional guidance from a pastor, counselor, or psychologist.